Genie Traveler is the new way to travel the world at wholesale rates.

 I recently teamed up with a company called Genie Traveler that is breaking open these travel myths and exposing the travel industry’s Dirty Little Secret.
 They’re bringing these wholesale rates straight to the general public and disrupting the OTAs.

 They’ve created their own CUG and they’re letting anyone join.
 Instead of marking up their rates 30% to 70% like the OTAs might do they are making their money in a really ingenious way; they’re charging a small monthly fee for you to access these incredible deals.
-Rates start at just $3.99 a month (when you pay annually).
+Rates start at just $3.99 a month for hotel deals only (when you pay annually), and $4.99 a month for the All Travel Elite package which includes flights too.
 You can easily save more than the cost of a years membership in just one booking through them.

 These guys are fairly new to the marketplace but are already making waves and upsetting the more traditional OTAs.